firecmsco/firecms/README.md

 constant updates.
 It also supports **text search** (through an external provider like Algolia, if using Firestore), **filtering and sorting**, and **exporting** data.

+### 📥📤 Data import and export

+FireCMS supports importing and exporting data in CSV format as well as JSON.
+Bring your data from other sources or export it to use it in other systems.

+We offer a robust and flexible system for defining the import and export configuration, allowing you to define the fields to be imported/exported, the format, and the mapping between the fields in the file and the fields in the collection.

 ### ✨ Robust Forms